seventh-chord/seventh-chord.github.io/custom_blender_export.md

 1. Output in the system console. `print()` prints to the system console rather than the integrated console.
 You can toggle this console via `Window > Toggle System Console`

-2. You switch to the built in text editor using this dropdown.
+2. You switch to the built-in text editor using this dropdown.
 You can also write in an external editor, which is a lot nicer.
 See [here](https://blender.stackexchange.com/a/56709) for instructions on how to run an external file (Not sure if the solution there is *good* though).

 3. Press this button to run your script.
 For me, the button exports all the models in the scene.